kanchan1427/daily-blogs/README.md

 Automate processes - In seconds, setup automations such as email alerts, Slack notifications, CRON actions, and more.

 For creating CRUD app click on "https://docs.budibase.com/docs/build-a-crud-app".
- Today i am done with the installation of erpnext.
+ Today i am done with the installation of ErpGuru.
  There was a presentation by one of my mates on frappe and how to create library mangement system in frappe framework.The presentation was good.they told us about the installation steps of frappe bench and how to create LMS and pros and cons of frappe like if we have to add users or articles then its is not possible to upload in bulk we need to upload them manually one by one.and how to create app,site and how to add articles and doctypes in LMS.
  <br>